plone/plone.recipe.codeanalysis/README.rst

     If set to True, run Flake8 code analysis.
 Default is ``True``.

 **flake8-extensions**
     Flake8 now takes advantage of ``flake8`` extension system.
-Default is None.
+Default is none.
-    Example to supercharge with some extensions.
+    If ``flake8`` is set to False, this option will be ignored.
+Example to supercharge with some extensions:
     ::

         [code-analysis]